Regret Optimal Control for Uncertain Stochastic Systems: Conclusion

 \section{Conclusion}

 We have presented a novel method for convex synthesis of robust control policies with provable regret and safety guarantees in face of the uncertain stochastic dynamics.
 As the clairvoyant optimal policy we compete against is unknown in this setting, we have proposed sampling the space of parameters that characterize the system dynamics.
 Leveraging results from the theory of scenario optimization, we have shown that the policy that minimizes regret robustly over these randomly drawn uncertainty instances retains strong probabilistic out-of-samples guarantees.
 Finally, we have presented numerical experiments to corroborate our theoretical results, and to highlight the potential of regret minimization in adapting to heterogeneous dynamics and disturbance sequences.
-Interesting directions for future research encompass studying infinite-horizon control problems, addressing computational complexity challenges for real-time implementation, and extending the theory of this emerging competitive framework to systems with nonlinear dynamics.
+Interesting directions for future research encompass studying infinite-horizon control problems, devising novel solutions that do not rely on sampling in order to robustify against dynamic and non-parametric uncertainties, addressing computational complexity challenges for real-time implementation, and extending the theory of this emerging competitive framework to systems with nonlinear dynamics.

-\subsection{Proof of Proposition~\ref{prop:convexity_scenario_sdp}}
+\section{Proof of Proposition~\ref{prop:convexity_scenario_sdp}}

 For any $\bm{\theta}^k \in \mathcal{D}$, by combining \eqref{eq:lqr_cost} with \eqref{eq:finite_horizon_state_trajectory}, we first rewrite the per-instance regret \eqref{eq:per_instance_regret} as